Jako/minifyRegistered/core/components/minifyregistered/docs/readme.txt

 Parameters
 --------------------------------------------------------------------------------
-The following parameters could be set in plugin settings
+The following parameters could be set in system settings

-groupJs     - Group minified files in `groupFolder` (Note 1) (default true) groupFolder - Group files in this folder with `groupJs` enabled
+groupJs     - Group minified files in `groupFolder` (Note 1) (default false) groupFolder - Group files in this folder with `groupJs` enabled
               (default 'assets/js')
-minPath     - Path to a working minify installation (Note 5)
+minPath     - Path to a working minify installation
-              (default '/manager/min/')
+              (default '/assets/min/')
 excludeJs   - Comma separated list of files (including pathnames) not to be
               minified (Note 2)